anenbergb/mgmt-promoter-methylation/wiki/prior-research/Peter-Chang-baseline.md

 During training, I keep track of my performance individually for each head, and independently save the best performing checkpoints for different heads.
 Then I also train multiple ensembles of the same model.
 At the very end, I will choose to combine the top `N` combinations of models and heads (e.g., any one model may contribute one or several best performing heads).
 Finally I am using a `0.99` EMA decay for LR scheduling (decayed each epoch).

+Other notes:
+- weight standardization applied after group norm
+- multiple model checkpointers.
+One for each of the logits outputs 'l1', 'l2', 'l3', 'l4', 'l5', 'mgmt'.
+Save the checkpoint with maximum val accuracy.
+- for a model to be included in the ensemble, it must have at least 0.6 accuracy

 ```python
 import os, glob, numpy as np, pandas as pd
 import tensorflow as tf